mattgwagner/leadership-in-brief/slides.md

 ---

-# Job Performance & Professional Growth
+# Job Performance & Growth

 - You will receive regular counseling on strengths and areas for improvement.
 - Strive for excellence, but honest mistakes are learning opportunities.